Château Galoupet is a progressive wine estate of 77 hectares of protected woodland and 69 hectares of vineyards

 A unique ecosystem

-Nature thrives in the Château Galoupet ecosystem, between the vines and the protected woodland, and plays a vital role in the vineyard.
+Nature thrives in the Château Galoupet ecosystem and plays a vital role in the vineyard, encompassing the vines and the protected woodland.

-The diverse flora and fauna that surrounds the plots acts as a buffer which protect the vines by absorbing the effects of the changing environment, including strong heat and wind – and the insects deter pests, which means chemicals and additional human intervention can be avoided.
+The vast array of indigenous flora and fauna that surrounds the vineyard acts as a buffer which protects the vines by absorbing the impact of a changing environment, including strong heat and wind, while the insects deter pests, avoiding the need for chemicals and additional human intervention.

 Respecting the environment, from soil to glass

-Château Galoupet Cru Classé Rosé is presented in an award-winning amber glass bottle made from 80% recycled glass and weighing 499 grammes.
+Château Galoupet Cru Classé Rosé is presented in an award-winning amber glass bottle made from 80% recycled glass and weighing 499 grams.
+The wine is crafted from 100% estate-grown grapes and each step in the winemaking process is traceable via a QR code on the label.

 - 1955 Château Galoupet listed as a Cru Classé de Provence, one of just 18 in the region